 Kiosks are located throughout Walt Disney World selling FuelRod portable chargers.
 Currently, these kits cost $30.
 Kits include adaptors for all Apple and most Android devices.

-Another option is bringing your own portable charger to the park each day.
-While you will have to recharge it every night and you will not have the option of replacements during the day.
+Another option is bringing a portable charger to the park each day, but you will have to recharge it every night and not have replacements during the day.
+However, due to the likely cost of replacements, it will probably work out cheaper bringing two chargers with you!

 Celebrating Birthdays at Walt Disney World